Kamil-IT/alarm-api/README.md

 # Alarm API
-REST API for alarm app, with send JSON as response and use JWT authentication based on Java/Spring.
+REST API for alarm app, which send JSON as response and use JWT authentication based on Java/Spring.
 In that moment use h2 in memory database, in future that willl be change to MySQL or PostgreSQL.

 # Authentication